ethereum-optimism/community-hub/src/docs/developers/fees.md

 Sometimes it is advantageous to run the gas estimate locally instead of asking a network node.
-For example, you might want to run a what-if scenario if the L1 gas price goes up or down.
+For example, you might want to run a what-if scenario if the L1 gas price goes up or down, or if a transaction that fails in the current state were successful.

 To do this, we provide the Javascript package [`@eth-optimism/core-utils`](https://www.npmjs.com/package/@eth-optimism/core-utils).
 Here is sample code that uses it: